-- a) Completed audit spreadsheet recording: - 1) Weight of an empty bin, or the average weight of a number of empty bins (Tare of one bin). - 2) Sum of the weight of all bins (Gross weight). - 3) Sum of total contamination (Net weight). - 4) Number of empty bins. - 5) Number bins with waste. - b) Photos of each bin and separated contamination. - c) Data from waste companies on allowed contaminants and contamination rates, and Compactor contamination rates. - d) Evidence that bins are only used for a specific building type (in the case of a mixed-use building).
+- a) Completed audit spreadsheet recording- - 1) average weight of one or more empty bins (Tare of one bin); - 2) sum of the weight of all bins (Gross weight); - 3) sum of total contamination (Net weight); - 4) number of empty bins; and - 5) number of bins with waste. - b) Photos of each bin and separated contamination. - c) Data from waste collectors on allowed contaminants and contamination rates, and compactor contamination rates. - d) Evidence that bins are only used for a specific building type (in the case of a mixeduse building).

-11.2.4 1Section 8.5: Data verification check
+11.2.4 Evidence required for Section 8.5: Passing the data verification check